 The holiday hotspot of Miami

 Over 20 cruise lines offer cruises starting in Miami, and 55 cruise ships use the port.
-So you can only imagine the number of cruise passengers in and out of the port every year.
+So you can only imagine the number of cruise passengers in and out of the port yearly.

 Check your cruise ticket to ensure you know which of the nine terminals your cruise ship uses.
 See below for more information on getting to the cruise port and finding the correct terminal.

-A cruise from Miami means you get the opportunity to spend time in the city before you start your cruise vacation.
+A cruise from Miami means you can spend time in the city before you start your cruise vacation.
 The average time spent in Miami before a cruise is just three days.
 But you can see and do a lot within this time.
 So pack your beachwear and follow our suggested 3-day guide below.

 Miami – the heat, the traffic, and the beach